Fairy Tail: Fairy Tail | Natsu Dragneel | Strongest Team | Sirius Team | Founders | Other Members

 - Pressure Point: Her magic, Cilice, produces a vine that wraps around her targets and attacks their weak points all at once.

-- Redemption Equals Death: Imitatia's desperate attempt to save Lucy from the Infinity Clock after helping her fuse with it results in Brain II turning her back into a lifeless doll.
+- Redemption Equals Death: Imitatia's desperate attempt to save Lucy from the Infinity Clock after helping her fuse with it results in Midnight turning her back into a lifeless doll.

-- Tears of Remorse: Twice: once before she reveals her true colors, and again when she tries to save Lucy from the Infinity Clock upon learning her actions will wipe out all memory of Lucy's existence.
+- Tears of Remorse: Happens twice: first before she reveals her true colors, and again when she tries to save Lucy from the Infinity Clock upon learning her actions will wipe out all memory of Lucy's existence.

 - That Woman Is Dead: After she reveals herself to be an Oración Seis member, she completely dismisses the name "Michelle" (which wasn't her real name to begin with), despite Lucy and her friends still continuing to call her that.

-- Tragic Bromance: While she and Lucy were never biologically sisters, they clearly saw each other as one.
-Too bad due to how things worked out, Michelle "dies" and Lucy is left to carry with her doll of Michelle, never to speak to one another again.
-Even after she betrayed her, Lucy still misses having Michelle by her side.
+- Tragic Bromance: While she and Lucy were never biologically sisters, they clearly saw each other as such.
+Too bad due to how things worked out, Michelle "dies" and Lucy is left to carry with her doll of Michelle, neither of them to speak to with each other again.
+Even after her betrayal, Lucy still misses having Michelle by her side.

 - Tragic Dream: After spending so many years alone, she wanted to have the good times she used to have with Lucy back again.
-Sadly, the fact that Brain II turned her into a minion of evil guaranteed it wasn't meant to last.
+Sadly, the fact that Midnight turned her into a minion of evil guaranteed it wasn't meant to last.

 - Unwitting Instigator of Doom: Played straight, but not in the way she acted.
 She fully knew delivering the Infinity Clock hand to Lucy would help bring about the end of the world, but she didn't know that awakening the Infinity Clock's power would require essentially erasing Lucy from existence.

-- Unwitting Pawn: She was played by Brain II into bringing together the Infinity Clock and delivering Lucy so it can be activated.
+- Unwitting Pawn: She was played by Midnight into bringing together the Infinity Clock and delivering Lucy so it can be activated.